continue-revolution/sd-webui-animatediff/README.md

     A: Due to the 1-batch behavior of AnimateDiff, it is probably not possible to support gif2gif.
 However, I need to discuss this with the authors of AnimateDiff.

+7. Q: Can I use xformers?

+    A: Yes, but it will not be applied to AnimateDiff due to weird bug.
+I will try other optimizations.
+You should note that xformer will change the GIF you generate.

 ## Sample

 ### txt2img